openaccesstoimmigrants/EmpowerItaly/README.md

 ## 10. RDF assertion of the metadata

 ## 11. AN OPEN DATA MANIFESTO
-### How to be creative and at the same time provide a good Open Data Project?
+### We agree on the Tech Stewardship Practice, since "Starting in 2015, a coalition of diverse engineers, technologists and creators began meeting around the question: **how can we ensure technology is beneficial for all?**" <br>

+#### We tried to make the two worlds dialogue: the humanities and the digital one.
+In this sense, we tried not to polarize a vision over the other - always for the sake of one main principle: **EXPRESSIVENESS OF CODE**.
+Simply put, code readability refers to how easily one can understand the purpose of the code.
+It relies on the effective use of programming skills, such as appropriately naming variables and adding comments. <br>
-#### We relied on simple yet strong principles - known as the zen code principles.
+#### Finally, we relied on simple yet strong principles - known as the zen code principles - we leave here a brief hint of them. <br>

 1. Prioritize simplicity in code for better performance and maintainability.
 2. Embrace complexity but avoid over-engineering to maintain application efficiency.